acidtone/code-journal/README.md

     - deleting `package-lock.json` and `node_modules` with an install and audit finally fixed the issue (for now).
 Not sure how this could have broken?
 - Not sure how to install luxon as a nuxt module?
 I've `npm install vue-luxon` but adding it to the Nuxt `plugin` property in the config gives me a "plugin not found" error.
     - most likely have to add this on the vue level but need to learn more about how that works within Nuxt.
+    - Starting to feel the rage.
+This must be how the students must feel.
+Constant searching on Google is failing me "nuxt vue-luxon", and any variation on it, returns the same list of useless pages.
+        - Note for teaching: rage quitting is real.
+Right now I want to punch every Nuxt dev in the face for making shitty assumptions about me.
     - Docs to the rescue!
 Unless this page sucks.
         - [Nuxt Plugins directory](https://nuxtjs.org/docs/directory-structure/plugins/)
 - Successfully installed `vue-luxon` (I think) but hitting a roadblock trying to access it from a component.